Bangis041/Academy/academy_machine.md

 ![image](https://github.com/Bangis041/academy-/assets/74382096/53b38ac7-4519-4202-90c5-ca4b81d25de3)

 Here we proceed to using a directory buster.
 I will be using gobuster in this case.
-SYNTAX: <gobuster dir -u http://IP -w wordlist_file/path>.
+SYNTAX: ```gobuster dir -u http://IP -w wordlist_file/path```.

 ![image](https://github.com/Bangis041/academy-/assets/74382096/bdcf9185-6b31-4618-b9a2-1d6e827a3332)

 Afer scanning we were able to get two directories.
-One interests me more and that is /academy.
+One interests me more and that is ```/academy```.
 Why?
 I saw something that has to do with student in the note.txt file we saw from FTP.
 Now we search for http://IP/academy.
 After loading, we get to see a login page that requires us to use a REG NO and password.
 I did that using the information from the note.txt and i got an error

 ![image](https://github.com/Bangis041/academy-/assets/74382096/3282bcab-4f23-4414-895c-ded129a73056)